 Region: Beaujolais, France | ABV: 13% | Tasting Notes: Strawberries, Cranberries, Smoke

 When it comes to summer sipping, Beaujolais takes the cake.
-These refreshing red wines (best served with a chill) are marked by fruit-forwardness and high acid, which promise to quench your thirst and keep you hydrated no matter how high the temps get.
+These refreshing red wines (best served with a chill) are marked by fruit-forwardness and high acid.

 This classic example from Clos de la Roilette is loaded with flavors of fresh-picked strawberries, cherries, cranberries, and a touch of smoky earth.
 “For [summer] reds, I tend to gravitate to a slightly chilled Beaujolais, probably a Fleurie with all of its effusive aromatics,” says Lauren McPhate, Director of Sales at New York-based Tribeca Wines.